 Adobe InDesign CC

 Typeface makes the targeted font automatically available to Adobe InDesign.
-The font will be temporarily activated, which means that it will be deactivated when you close Typeface (depending on your Preference settings).
+The font will be temporarily activated, which means that it will be deactivated when you close Typeface (depending on your current settings).
 This allows you to freely try and switch fonts and you don't have to worry about cleaning up later.

 If you want to keep the font persistently activated, you can click on the activation indicator to deactivate the font.
 Then click it once more to persistently activate the font.